 The focus of the Lab is the research and development of Virtual, Augmented, and Mixed reality experience and technology, serious and educational games, simulations, computer animation, and Motion Capture.
 The GRID Lab provides Ohio University with the personnel, facilities, and tools to create such interactive digital media and technologies.

-The GRID Lab is proud to collaborate with the following regional partners: Ohio University’s Innovation Center, TechGROWTH Ohio, the Online Journal for Space Communication, The SunSat Design Competition, the Ohio Game Developer’s Association, the Ohio University Center for Entrepreneurship, and Ohio University’s Voinovich School of Leadership and Public Affairs.
+The GRID Lab is proud to collaborate with the following regional partners: Ohio University’s Innovation Center, TechGROWTH Ohio, the Online Journal for Space Communication, The SunSat Design Competition, the Ohio Game Developer’s Association, the Ohio University Center for Entrepreneurship, and Ohio University’s Voinovich School of Leadership and Public Service.